Generalized multicategories: change-of-base, embedding, and descent: Introduction

 in the double category \( \Mnd(\PsDbCat_\lax) \), and we proceed to the existence of an adjunction

-between the induced change-of-base functors; this is Theorem \ref{thm:lax.alg.adj}.
-We also study the conditions for invertibility of unit and counit of such an adjunction, stated in Lemma \ref{lem:counit.iso.when} and Corollary \ref{cor:unit.iso.when}.
+between the induced change-of-base functors; this is Theorem~\ref{thm:lax.alg.adj}.
+We also study the conditions for invertibility of unit and counit of such an adjunction, stated in Lemma~\ref{lem:counit.iso.when} and Corollary~\ref{cor:unit.iso.when}.
 Finally, after instanciating these results to the settings considered both in \cite{Lei04} and \cite{CT03, HST14}, we take the opportunity to point out some of obstacles to the double pseudofunctoriality of \( \LaxHAlg \).

-We devote Section \ref{sect:ext.cats} to the study of extensive categories.
-When \( \cat C \) is an lextensive category, we provide a description of \( \FamC \) via Artin glueing (Lemma \ref{lem:famc.comma}), from which we deduce that the coproduct functor \( \sum \colon \FamC \to \cat C \) preserves finite limits.
-Studying limits of fibered categories, we obtain Theorem \ref{thm:pb.index.coprod}: it confirms that, in a lextensive category, the coproduct of a ``pullback-indexed'' family of pullback diagrams is itself a pullback diagram.
-This result is extensively employed, as illustrated in the remaining results of this Section as well as subsequent ones.
+We devote Section~\ref{sect:ext.cats} to the study of extensive categories \cite{CLW93}.
+When \( \cat C \) is a lextensive category, we provide a description of its \textit{free coproduct completion} \cite{CLW93, BJ01, Web07, Pre23, LV24}, denoted \( \FamC \), via Artin glueing (Lemma~\ref{lem:famc.comma}), from which we deduce that the coproduct functor \( \sum \colon \FamC \to \cat C \) preserves finite limits.
+Studying limits of fibered categories \cite{Gra66}, we obtain Theorem~\ref{thm:pb.index.coprod}: it confirms that, in a lextensive category, the coproduct of a ``pullback-indexed'' family of pullback diagrams is itself a pullback diagram.
+This result is extensively employed, as illustrated in the remaining results of this section as well as subsequent ones.

-The final groundwork is laid down in Section \ref{sect:disc.morph}.
-Via a ``structure transfer''-type of result (Proposition \ref{prop:induced.monad}), we are able to construct a monad \( \Tt \) on \( \VMat \) from a monad \(T\) on \( \SpanV \), which is, in turn, induced by a cartesian monad \(T\) on a lextensive category \( \cat V \) \cite{Her00}.
+The final groundwork is laid down in Section~\ref{sect:disc.morph}.
+Via a ``structure transfer''-type of result (Proposition~\ref{prop:induced.monad}), we are able to construct a monad \( \Tt \) on \( \VMat \) from a monad \(T\) on \( \SpanV \), which is, in turn, induced by a cartesian monad \(T\) on a lextensive category \( \cat V \) \cite{Her00}.
 In fact, we obtain a conjunction

 in the double category \( \Mnd(\PsDbCat_\lax) \).
 However, only under a suitable condition does this induce an adjunction